peazip/PeaZip/peazip-sources/res/share/readme/readme_macOS.txt

 1) Open PeaZip's DMG and drop peazip.app in Applications directory
 2) Open Terminal, paste and run the following command:

+xattr -dr com.apple.quarantine /Applications/peazip.app
+or
 sudo xattr -dr com.apple.quarantine /Applications/peazip.app
+if current user is not allowed to use xattr command

 Running the aforementioned xattr command is needed to remove the "quarantine" attribute which is automatically applied by Safari to unsigned app packages downloaded from the web; otherwise running PeaZip will result in one of the following error messages: